 For small details, I would check out an outdoor formula by FolkArt.
 I’m not sure what’s in the ingredients (the label doesnt’ say) but it’s formulated to be thicker and more weather resistant.
 You can dispense as much as you need and use a brush application, or use a sponge applicator.

+It comes in 2 oz and 8 oz sizes, you can choose more “conservative” colors or more bright and vivid like the set on the right.
 There is also a similar product known as Curb Appeal, which is formulated for home exterior use (things like shutters, doors, etc.), but I understand based on the description that it would work for other wood projects.
-That’s another one I would consider as well.
+According to the reviews, people in the majority used it for home trim makeovers, but nothing craft related, so I can’t say for sure.

 Pin for Later?